Freewill Baptist Resources

 A number of prominent Freewill Baptists did mission work for the Home Mission Society, including Jonathan Woodman, Ebenezer Knowlton, Nathan Cook Brackett, Sarah Jane Foster, and Anne Dudley.

 Reports of the American Free Baptist Mission.
-Freewill Baptist missionary work was concentrated in the Midnapore district of northern Orissa, India, and centered in the cities of Jellasore and Midnapore.
+Freewill Baptist missionary work was concentrated in the Midnapore district of northern Orissa, India, and centered in the cities of Jellasore [Jaleswar] and Midnapore.
 These reports cover all Freewill Baptist mission work in the district.
 These were published at the Mission Press in Midnapore, a press originally built by Rev. Otis R. Bacheler and his wife, Sarah, who began operating the mission at Midnapore in 1863.

 The Maine Free Baptist Home Missionary Society was formed in 1871 to aid destitute churches, and to establish new churches, in the State of Maine.

 The Free Baptist Women’s Missionary Society was organized in 1873.
 The Missionary Helper was established to fill a need to voice the work of women of the denomination.
 Marila Marks Brewster, its founder, remained its publisher and editor for nine years, at which time the denomination took over publication.
 Included in this publication are reports from various arenas of the work of the Society, including India.

 The Myrtle was a children’s publication, possibly used in the Sunday Schools.
 It was published every two weeks.